 SpiderOakONE --purge-historical-versions --verbose

 This command may take a few minutes before it generates text, so please make sure to not close the program or reopen SpiderOak before it has completed.
 We recommend using it in conjunction with

 --verbose as shown above, which makes the output less laconic.

 no argument Use the default schedule, which is to keep one version per hour for the last 24 hours, then one version per day for 30 days, then one version per week thereafter.

 all Purge all historical versions, keeping only the most recent version of each backed up file.

 specifier Purge according to a schedule you specify.
 The specifier for setting your own schedule is an argument of the form

 hM,dN,wwhere M and N are numbers, specifying how many hourly and daily versions to keep, respectively.
-Leaving the number off (as for the "w" or weekly part of this example) means unlimited.
+Leaving undefined a particular value (as for the "w" or weekly part of this example) means unlimited for that value.
 The option also accepts (m)ontly and (y)early arguments.

 --purge-historical-versions: Keep hourly versions for 24 hours, daily for 30 days, then weekly thereafter